-As of March 13, 2020, our board of directors consisted of ten directors.
-On August 23, 2019, the board of directors increased the size of the board from eight directors to ten directors and appointed Lisa Campbell and Karen Peacock to fill the vacancies created by the increase in the size of the board.
-As previously noted, Ms. Whitman has notified the board of directors that she will not stand for reelection at the Annual Meeting and will no longer serve on our board of directors following the Annual Meeting, and Mr. Ferdowsi has resigned as a member of the board and as an officer of the company, effective March 19, 2020.
-Accordingly, following the Annual Meeting, our board of directors will consist of eight directors.
+As of March 15, 2021, our board of directors consisted of eight directors.
 Until the outstanding shares of our Class B common stock represent less than a majority of the combined voting power of our common stock, we will have a single class of directors with each director elected for a one-year term and until their successor is duly elected and qualified, or until their earlier resignation or removal.